Overview of PAYE Settlement Agreements: The Agreement

-There is no specified format for agreements, but they must all be
+There is no specified format for an agreement, but it must be

 - in writing

-- signed by the employer, or their representative
+- signed and dated by the employer, or their representative

 - Which benefits and/or expenses are included, see PSA1050